DanielOliver/BardView5/README.md

    mage -v InternalMigrate
    ```

-## Methodology
+## Methodology and philosophy

 Development proceeds as I have time, usually a couple lines very late at night or very early in the morning.
-Further, I have no plans of monetization at this time.
 Neither am I optimizing for "web-scale" As such, the development habits here generally reflect my mood of what I want to explore at the time.
 Further, this isn't my job, so please don't judge me too harshly on what I write here and shortcuts taken since my free time is valuable.

 The things I value here are:

 * Automating as much boilerplate as possible.
 * Using stable technologies in order to smooth out difficulties.
 The adventure here is in building a complete application instead of bleeding edge technology.
 * Speed of development.
+* Simple user flows and logical interactions.
+* Freedom of data.
+I don't want your data.
+Self-host for yourself and your friends and do whatever.
+* No data entry.
+I hate typing more than required.
+Accurate importing and exporting of data is important.